Interprofessional Health Professions Collaboration

 Hospitals, physicians' offices, nursing care facilities, schools, and clinics.

-The Bureau of Labor Statistics states that the median annual wage for nurse practitioners was $96,460 in May 2012.
+The Bureau of Labor Statistics states that the mean annual wage for nurse practitioners was $95,070 in May 2013.